t3kt/raytk/docs/_reference/operators/light/pointLight.md

     regularHandling: runtime
   shortcuts:
   - pl
-  summary: Light eminating from a single point in space, with optional distance attentuation.
+  summary: Light that emits from a single point in space.
   variables:
   - label: lightdir
     name: lightdir